IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/advanced/georeferencing.rst

 Working with Map Coordinates
 ----------------------------

-The BlenderBIM Add-on is designed to work with small coordinates (under 1km), whereas map coordinates are typically large.
-When you load an IFC which uses map coordinates directly, or when you are working with IFC2X3 and you cannot use a map conversion, the BlenderBIM Add-on will autodetect a point on your model to use as a false origin.
+Bonsai is designed to work with small coordinates (under 1km), whereas map coordinates are typically large.
+When you load an IFC which uses map coordinates directly, or when you are working with IFC2X3 and you cannot use a map conversion, Bonsai will autodetect a point on your model to use as a false origin.

 The XYZ offset used for the false origin will be shown in the **IFC Georeferencing** panel under the **Blender Offset** header.
 It